amper5and/node-google-voice/readme.md

     * a String containing the HTML response from Google Voice (for cases when the body of the response doesn't contain JSON)

 	The body object/string can change as Google makes changes to how Google Voice works.
 You can attempt to map the different codes to different events, but this is unreliable due to the undocumented and unofficial nature of the GV 'api'.
-* `response` (http.ClientResponse) is an instance of Node's http.ClientResponse.
-This is the response from the particular request.
+* `response` (http.ClientResponse) is an instance of Node's [http.ClientResponse](http://nodejs.org/docs/v0.4.7/api/http.html#http.ClientResponse).
+This is the given response for that particular request.
 It is provided for cases where you would like to get more information about what went wrong (or right!) and act on it.

 ## Calling and Texting
 #### Example:  Place a call: